 Backcountry Hunters and Anglers: Adam is the West Central Slope Assistant Regional Director for BHA’s Colorado chapter.
 Hosting the Hunting for Sustainability course, helping organize work projects (like our North Fork Valley fence removal project), participating in the myriad National Forest and BLM review processes, hosting Pint Nights and donating an elk hunt or Gunnison River fishing trip are just a few of the things Adam is involved with through this national leader in public land and water access, wildlife and habitat improvement.

-Colorado Parks and Wildlife: Currently, Adam serves as a sportsperson’s representative on the following boards with CPW:
+Colorado Parks and Wildlife: Adam has served as a sportsperson’s representative on the following boards with CPW:

 1. Sportsperson’s Roundtable